Oneo64/Kagalarian-Dictionary/README.md

 This is the official Kagalarian dictionary made by me!
 Kagalarian was the first conlang I ever made.
 In fact, it started out as a relex.
 But after being called out that it wasn't a real conlang, Kagalarian has been remade.

-Kagalarian was created for the worldbuilding project Empires of the Cosmos.
+Kagalarian was created for the worldbuilding project [Starlattice](https://github.com/Oneo64/Starlattice).
 It is the main language of the Kagalarian Empire and its territories.

 Kagalarian was originally a constructed language that drew inspiration from the Norwegian language.
 However, it has become more of a Slavic language over time (as seen in the use of Cyrillic as the official script), and has taken other linguistic "feels", such as from Classical Latin and Hebrew.